 If patients notice any of these symptoms, they should seek help right away.
 While blood clots are normally treated with a blood thinner medication, patients that develop TTS as a result of the vaccine may require a different treatment regimen.

-When speaking to patients, I like to remind them that the temporary pause in the Johnson & Johnson vaccine back in April should give us all increased confidence in the overall safety and efficacy process.
+When speaking to patients, I like to remind them that the latest CDC recommendation should give us all increased confidence in the overall safety and efficacy process.
 Before coming to market, each vaccine had to go through a strict approval process, and the CDC and FDA continue to monitor for possible side effects.

 Bottom line: Ultimately, the data showed that the likelihood of developing TTS from the Johnson & Johnson vaccine was very rare.
-And the benefits, especially associated with a one-shot vaccine, outweigh the risk.
+And the benefits outweighed the risks.